AstroMined/network-fundamentals/Study_Guide.md

 ---

 #### **Definition of a Network**
-Welcome to the fascinating world of networking!
 Let's start with what a network is.
 Imagine a web connecting various computers, devices, and communication tools.
 These connections allow them to share resources and data.
 This interconnected system is what we call a network.
 It consists of nodes and hosts.
 The major benefit of networking is that it lets us share equipment and data effortlessly.
 However, there's a downside: networks can be costly and vulnerable to cyberattacks.

 #### **Network Classifications**
 Networks come in different sizes and serve various purposes.
 Here are the main types: